-- 1 co-chairs and shall hold at least 6 meetings. - 2 (e) The Task Force shall submit its final report to the - 3 General Assembly and the Governor no later than January 1, - 4 2024, and upon the submission of its final report, the Task - 5 Force shall be dissolved. - 6 (210 ILCS 50/3.55) - 7 Sec.
+(e) The Task Force shall submit its final report to the General Assembly and the Governor no later than January 1, 2024, and upon the submission of its final report, the Task Force shall be dissolved.

+(210 ILCS 50/3.55)

+Sec.
 3.55.
-Scope of practice. - 8 (a) Any person currently licensed as an EMR, EMT, EMT-I, - 9 A-EMT, PHRN, PHAPRN, PHPA, or Paramedic may perform emergency - 10 and non-emergency medical services as defined in this Act, in - 11 accordance with his or her level of education, training and - 12 licensure, the standards of performance and conduct prescribed - 13 by the Department in rules adopted pursuant to this Act, and - 14 the requirements of the EMS System in which he or she - practices, as contained in the approved Program Plan for that - 16 System.
-The Director may, by written order, temporarily modify - 17 individual scopes of practice in response to public health - 18 emergencies for periods not exceeding 180 days. - 19 (a-5) EMS personnel who have successfully completed a - 20 Department approved course in automated defibrillator - 21 operation and who are functioning within a Department approved - 22 EMS System may utilize such automated defibrillator according - 23 to the standards of performance and conduct prescribed by the - 24 Department in rules adopted pursuant to this Act and the - 25 requirements of the EMS System in which they practice, as

-1 contained in the approved Program Plan for that System.
+Scope of practice.

+- (a) Any person currently licensed as an EMR, EMT, EMT-I, A-EMT, PHRN, PHAPRN, PHPA, or Paramedic may perform emergency and non-emergency medical services as defined in this Act, in accordance with his or her level of education, training and licensure, the standards of performance and conduct prescribed by the Department in rules adopted pursuant to this Act, and the requirements of the EMS System in which he or she practices, as contained in the approved Program Plan for that System.
+The Director may, by written order, temporarily modify individual scopes of practice in response to public health emergencies for periods not exceeding 180 days. - (a-5) EMS personnel who have successfully completed a Department approved course in automated defibrillator operation and who are functioning within a Department approved EMS System may utilize such automated defibrillator according to the standards of performance and conduct prescribed by the Department in rules adopted pursuant to this Act and the requirements of the EMS System in which they practice, as contained in the approved Program Plan for that System.

-- An EMT, EMT-I, A-EMT, PHRN, PHAPRN, PHPA, or (a-7)Paramedic who has successfully completed a Department approved course in the administration of epinephrine shall be required to carry epinephrine with him or her as part of the EMS personnel medical supplies whenever he or she is performing official duties as determined by the EMS System.
-The epinephrine may be administered from а glass vial, auto-injector, ampule, or pre-filled syringe. - (b) An EMR, EMT, EMT-I, A-EMT, PHRN, PHAPRN, PHPA, or Paramedic may practice as an EMR, EMT, EMT-I, A-EMT, Paramedic or utilize his or her EMR, EMT, EMT-I, A-EMT, PHRN, PHPA, or Paramedic license in pre-hospital PHAPRN, inter-hospital emergency care settings or non-emergency medical transport situations, under the written or verbal direction of the EMS Medical Director.
+- (a-7) An EMT, EMT-I, A-EMT, PHRN, PHAPRN, PHPA, or Paramedic who has successfully completed a Department approved course in the administration of epinephrine shall be required to carry epinephrine with him or her as part of the EMS personnel medical supplies whenever he or she is performing official duties as determined by the EMS System.
+The epinephrine may be administered from a glass vial, auto-injector, ampule, or pre-filled syringe. - (b) An EMR, EMT, EMT-I, A-EMT, PHRN, PHAPRN, PHPA, or Paramedic may practice as an EMR, EMT, EMT-I, A-EMT, or Paramedic or utilize his or her EMR, EMT, EMT-I, A-EMT, PHRN, PHAPRN, PHPA, or Paramedic license in pre-hospital or inter-hospital emergency care settings or non-emergency medical transport situations, under the written or verbal direction of the EMS Medical Director.
 For purposes of this Section, a "pre-hospital emergency care setting" may include a location, that is not a health care facility, which utilizes EMS personnel to render pre-hospital emergency care prior to the arrival of a transport vehicle.
 The location shall include communication equipment and all of the portable equipment and drugs appropriate for the EMR, EMT, EMT-I, A-EMT, Paramedic's level of care, as required by this Act, rules adopted by the Department pursuant to this Act, and the protocols of the EMS Systems, and shall operate only with the approval and under the direction of the EMS Medical Director.

 This Section shall not prohibit an EMR, EMT, EMT-I, A-EMT, PHRN, PHAPRN, PHPA, or Paramedic from practicing within an emergency department or other health care setting for the purpose of receiving continuing education or training approved by the EMS Medical Director.
-This Section shall also not prohibit an EMT, EMT-I, A-EMT, PHRN, PHAPRN, PHPA, Paramedic from seeking credentials other than his or her EMT, EMT-I, A-EMT, PHRN, PHAPRN, PHPA, or Paramedic license and utilizing such credentials to work in emergency departments or other health care settings under the jurisdiction of that employer.
+This Section shall also not prohibit an EMT, EMT-I, A-EMT, PHRN, PHAPRN, PHPA, or Paramedic from seeking credentials other than his or her EMT, EMT-I, A-EMT, PHRN, PHAPRN, PHPA, or Paramedic license and utilizing such credentials to work in emergency departments or other health care settings under the jurisdiction of that employer.